create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 The names specified in the declaration of a function (the data value and the timestamp) are local to the function in which they are declared.
 It is a run-time error to assign to these variables.

 Local variables can be created simply by assigning to a name that does not yet exist.
 Assigning to such a variable causes it take the type of the expression, so these local variables always have the type of the last assignment.
 Local variables are scoped by the block in which they were first introduced.
 Once that block is exited, the variable ceases to exist.
-Variables corresponding to `outputOnly` fields or `initializeOnly` fields of the Script node are global in scope.
+Variables corresponding to `inputOutput`, `outputOnly` fields or `initializeOnly` fields of the Script node are global in scope.

 Variable names must start with the a lowercase character ('a' through 'z'), an uppercase character ('A' through 'Z'), or an underscore ('_').
 Subsequent characters can be any of these or a digit ('0' through '9').
 Variable names are case sensitive.